EmaMiha/RPS-Game/README.md

 ### Testing

-▪︎ I did the Validator Testing through the official W3C validator for HTML and CSS and no errors were founded.
+▪︎ I did the Validator Testing through the official W3C validator for HTML and CSS and no errors were found.

 ![RPS Game](/assets/images/HTML.png)

 ![RPS Game](/assets/images/CSS.png)

+▪︎ JSHint JavaScript Validator also didn't show any error.

 ▪︎ I got a lighthouse report with the good results.

 ![RPS Game](/assets/images/Lighthouse.png)

+#### Deployment

+▪︎ The site was deployed to GitHub pages.

+   ▫︎ The live link can be found here: https://emamiha.github.io/RPS-Game/